Brad Pitt And Kate Hudson: Goldie Hawn Won’t Comment, But What Does Twitter Say?

 — g3 san diego (@g3cafe) January 17, 2017

 What do you think of Brad Pitt and Kate Hudson as a couple?
-Would they be good together, or is Goldie Hawn’s giggle a sign that Kate’s mother thinks the Pitt-Hudson relationship rumours are only a joke?
+Would they be good together, or is Goldie Hawn’s giggle a sign that Kate’s mother thinks the Pitt-Hudson relationship rumors are only a joke?

 [Featured Image by Chris Weeks/Liaison/Getty Images]